realdustsans/realdustsans/README.md

 𓈒 ⠀⠀in recovery , iwc at all times unless friends.

-𓈒⠀⠀ i block people a lot, just be chill and you'll be fine
+𓈒⠀⠀ i temp block people a lot, just be chill and you'll be fine

 𓈒⠀⠀ im a quiet person when u first meet me, i promise im talkative!!

-𓈒 ⠀⠀im a rlly affectionate person touch is like my love language sorry
+𓈒 ⠀⠀im a rlly affectionate person touch is like my love language sorry tell if uncomfy

 </details>